-13.4.A.1 Any solar car found to be speeding shall be penalized.
-Speeding penalties may be assessed based on the following factors: (1) velocity over speed limit, (2) length of time of speeding infraction.
-Penalties will be assessed with a loss of a lap multiplied by the infraction count for that specific instance.
-Speeding infractions including a rate of speed of 112.6 km/h (70 mph) or greater will result in a 12 lap penalty.
+Any solar car found to be speeding will be penalized.
+Speeding penalties may be assessed based on the following factors: (1) velocity over posted speed limits, (2) length of time of speeding infraction, (3) location of speeding infraction (i.e. no passing zone).
+The penalty will be a minimum of 1 mile.
+Speeding infractions including a rate of speed of 112.6 km/h (70 mph) or greater will result in a 10 mile penalty in addition to the calculated assessment.

-13.4.B Traffic Violations
+13.4.B Track Operation Violation

-13.4.B.1 Track Operation Violations: Any solar car committing a track operation violation may be penalized, up to disqualification.
-Any solar car driver who commits three (3) traffic violations (including speeding) over the course of the Event may be individually disqualified from the Event.
+Any solar car committing a track operation violation may be penalized, up to disqualification.
+Any solar car driver who commits three (3) track violations (including speeding) over the course of the Track Event may be individually disqualified from the Event.

-13.4.C Failure to Allow Other Traffic or Solar car to Pass
+13.4.C Failure to Allow Other Solar car to Pass

-Any team solar car that fails to properly facilitate passing by other teams may be penalized a minimum of 2 laps.
+Any team solar car that fails to properly facilitate passing by other teams may be penalized a minimum of 5 miles.